Phase retrieval on circles and lines: Abstract

 \section{Abstract}

 Let $f$ and $g$ be analytic functions on the open unit disc $\DD$ such that $|f|=|g|$ on a set $A$.
-We first prove that there exists $c$ in the unit circle $\TT$ such that $f=cg$ when $A$ is the union of two lines in $\DD$ intersecting at an angle that is an irrational multiple of $\pi$.
-The same conclusion is valid when $f$ and $g$ are in the Nevanlinna class and $A$ is the union of the unit circle and an interior circle, tangential or not.
-We also provide sequential versions of the previous results and analyse the case $A=r\TT$.
-Finally we examine the situation when there is equality on two distinct circles in the disc, proving a result or counterexample for each possible configuration.
+We give an alternative proof of the result of Perez that there exists $c$ in the unit circle $\TT$ such that $f=cg$ when $A$ is the union of two lines in $\DD$ intersecting at an angle that is an irrational multiple of $\pi$, and from this deduce a sequential generalization of the result.
+Similarly, the same conclusion is valid when $f$ and $g$ are in the Nevanlinna class and $A$ is the union of the unit circle and an interior circle, tangential or not.
+We also provide sequential versions of this result and analyse the case $A=r\TT$.
+Finally, we examine the most general situation when there is equality on two distinct circles in the disc, proving a result or counterexample for each possible configuration.